Advice

 3. Track the market to stop losing in multiple offers

 There are few things that are worse than losing in a bidding war.
-To combat this trend, you and your Realtor can start strategizing your next series of offers based on the final sold prices of a home (or homes) you lost out on.
+To combat this trend, you and your REALTOR can start strategizing your next series of offers based on the final sold prices of a home (or homes) you lost out on.

 If you find that you’ve been close to the winning bid on past offers, work with your agent and loan officer to determine if you can afford to go a bit higher next time.
 Ask your agent for their expert opinion on your area’s “sweet spot” price — the offer that would win the sale without going too much over the second-highest bid.